When it comes to back-to-school supplies, pencils, folders and notebooks usually top the list for parents.

 But if you’re a parent of a child going back to school with hearing aids, you’ll need to add a few more things to your list before the school bus arrives.

-Whether your child has been wearing hearing aids for many years or they’re brand new as a hearing instrument wearer, starting a new school year can be stressful with new staff, new classrooms, new rules and new equipment to figure out.
+Whether your child has been wearing hearing aids for many years or they’re brand new to wearing a hearing instrument, starting a new school year can be stressful with new staff, new classrooms, new rules and new equipment to figure out.

 To help prepare you and your child for going back to school with hearing aids, here are our top tips for making the transition easy and safe for everyone involved.